Zero-Waste Dog Care – From Puppy To Oldie (The Ultimate Guide)

 - Old T-shirts cut into strips and braided make a fantastic small pull toy

-- Use Garden Furniture and kids toys to turn your garden into an agility area
+- Use Garden Furniture and kid’s toys to turn your garden into an agility area

 - Make a large pull toy from old jeans by cutting up the legs and braiding them

 - Cut the end off a thick sock and tie it off with string.
 Fill a toilet roll tube with crinkled brown paper and put it into the sock.
-Tie off the remaining end and you have a crinkle chew toy.
-(I put treats into mine and Leo destroys it!)
+Tie off the remaining end, and you have a crinkle chew toy.
+(I put treats into mine, and Leo destroys it!)

-- In summer soak a sock in water and drain, add some tinned sardines and freeze.
+- In summer, soak a sock in water and drain, add some tinned sardines and freeze.
 This cools Leo and gives him some protein treats at the same time.

-Zero Waste Dog Toys Are Made From Natural Materials
+Zero-Waste Dog Toys Are Made From Natural Materials

 Cheap dog toys are made to entice the owner, not the dog.
-Humans see a cheap, bright red, mouth-sized, fun and bouncy hardball.
+Humans see a cheap, bright red, mouth-sized, fun, and bouncy hardball.
 Suitably enticed, we buy it and smile.

 However, the dog only sees a black moving stone!

 This is why soo many dog toys are left unplayed with and end up in a landfill.
 In this example, the ball here is uninteresting as dogs do not see the color red.